Last Updated on May 13, 2021 by Dani

 Truth: The Italians had long since left by the time Chinese-American set up shop in the area.
 Today, under 50 actual Italian immigrants reside in Little Italy, and it has been that way for way over half a century.
 After the first and second waves of Italian immigrants landed on US shores, they quickly moved out of the crowded tenement-style living to the then-open spaces of upstate New York and New Jersey, to return to the farm life most of them knew from the old country.

 It wasn’t until after the 1882 Chinese Exclusion Act was repealed in 1943 that the Chinese began returning and shifting from typically West Coast immigration to settle New York’s Chinatown neighborhood.
 On the tour, our senses were overloaded with Chinese life, from the cheap exotic fruits like jackfruits and mangosteens sold in street stalls at South East Asian prices to the overall feeling at Columbus Park.
 When the Italians lived here, this park was the site of incredible violence (think Gangs of New York) but today this is an outdoor living room where multiple generations of Chinese-Americans do Tai Chi, play traditional string instruments and sit and chat in Cantonese.

-Truth: Locals have plenty to learn (and taste!) from this food tasting and cultural walking tour.
+Truth: Locals have plenty to learn (and taste!) from this Little Italy and Chinatown food tour which is partially food tasting and cultural walking tour.
 We have had serious bad luck with tours lately, having been on several which were boring, manufactured tourism products served up like processed food on store shelves.
 Even with ten other people, Alana made this tour feel as though we were really walking around New York with a friend.
 It was personal, honest and Alana took the time to answer everyone’s questions, not just about the area but things like directions, other New York tours, public transportation and more.

 The tour was the canvas upon which Alana painted an incredible picture of New York City for us.